AdobeDocs/certification.en/help/certifications/acc/acc-m-developer.md

 * Given specific business requirements, determine the information relevant to solution design
 * Given a scenario, provide performance, infrastructure, and configuration recommendations
-* Analyze Campaign Classic setups to advise on improvements
+* Analyze [!DNL Campaign Classic] setups to advise on improvements
 * Determine business requirements to design a digital marketing solution
 * Given a scenario, specify the correct product deployment method